 Your digital experience is your event venue.
-As you navigate options, those decisions will likely bring up an important question: what is the difference between broadcasting and virtual event software?
+As you navigate options, those decisions will likely bring up an important question: What is the difference between broadcasting and virtual event software?

 Although there is a lot to learn, with many nuances about technology and jargon, here are a couple of ways to help think of the topic at a high level so you can more confidently build your virtual event.

-You’ve likely interacted with many different digital broadcasting tools many times, like YouTube, Vimeo, Facebook Live, Instagram Live, LinkedIn Live.
+You’ve likely interacted with many different digital broadcasting tools many times, like YouTube, Vimeo, Facebook Live, Instagram Live, and LinkedIn Live.

-Digital broadcasting lets your audience view and interact with your video content whether it’s live, pre-recorded, or on-demand.
+Digital broadcasting lets your audience view and interact with your video content, whether it’s live, pre-recorded, or on-demand.
 For example, if you’re planning a company announcement and want an easy and engaging way to share the information with employees, recording the content and broadcasting it is a simple and effective option.